haricharan189/Gatech-Fintech/README.md

 ## APP
 We utilize KIVY, a cross-platform Python based application development framework to develop a very simple application that takes in a ticker to display the visualization needed.
 Kivy was chosen as it uses python and is simple to use compareed to other frameworks.
+Please download and view the local implementation of the app saved inside the App folder.